aosabook/500lines/data-store/chapter.md

 consistency is not covered
 (there are no constraints on the data stored) and isolation is not guaranteed[^isolation].
-Application code can of course impose its own consistency guarantees, but proper isolation requires a transaction manager (which could probably be its own 500 lines;
+Application code can, of course, impose its own consistency guarantees, but proper isolation requires a transaction manager (which could probably be its own 500 lines;
 maybe you should write it for the 2nd edition!).